miladtajvidi/Pressure_GeirJordet/README.md

 # Pressure: Lessons from the psychology of the penalty shootout by Geir Jordet
 This repo contains the publicly available papers and articles cited in the [Pressure: Lessons from the psychology of the penalty shootout](https://www.susannalea.com/sla-title/pressure/) by Geir Jordet.(for some of them, you need to require access from the authors through Research Gate or access them through IEEE memberships and such)<br>
 **The purpose of this repo is to serve as a complimentary resource for ease of access when you're reading the book.
-Please contact me know if you're one of the authors and want your papers' links removed.
+Please contact me know if you're one of the authors and want your papers' links removed.<br>
 Please note that the hyperlink titles only include references titles and the year published in order to make your search convenient.
-Please remember to cite them properly in your works.
+Please remember to cite them properly in your works.<br>
 Please give this repo a star if you found it helpful!**

 # About this book